Australia

 Preference for USA over China

-Over the seven-year period, a clear correlation has been found where events that Filipinos perceive as being negative involving China, have resulted in the trend increasing towards Filipinos preferring to be more aligned towards the USA.
-Specifically, territorial disputes in the South China Sea, aggressive incidents between Filipino fishermen and the Chinese Coast Guard and the origins of COVID-19.
+Over this period, a clear correlation has emerged between negative perceptions of China and the growing preference for alignment with the USA.
+Events such as territorial disputes in the South China Sea, aggressive encounters between Filipino fishermen and the Chinese Coast Guard, and concerns about the origins of COVID-19 have all contributed to this trend.

 SAMOA